giltayar/module-resolution-from-the-ground-up/07-bundler-module-resolution/02-vite-module-resolution/README.md

-# 01 Vite Module Resolution
+# 02 Vite module resolution

 - Vite and other bundlers use a module resolution that we already saw that TypeScript supports - `bundler`.